Actindo-AG/Documentation/OfferCookbook/03_OfferFromProductCompleteness_v1.md

     ![Workflow editor](../Assets/Screenshots/OfferCookbook/Completeness100Action.png "[Workflow editor]")

-5. Connect the input port to the start place.
+4. Connect the input port to the start place.
 For detailed information, see [Connect the transition](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#connect-the-transition).

-    After setting it up, the *Split by criterion* action has the following structure:
+    After setting it up, the *Completeness 100?* action has the following structure:

     | Input ports     | Value | -  | Output ports | Value    |
     | --------------- | --- | ---| -------------- | ----  |